-- (m) "Information Statement" means the Schedule 14C information statement to be prepared and filed by the Company with the SEC with respect to the PDN Stockholder Approval Matters. - (n) "Intellectual Property" means (i) patents, trademarks, service marks, trade names, domain names, copyrights, designs and trade secrets, (ii) applications for and registrations of such patents, trademarks, service marks, trade names, domain names, copyrights and designs, (iii) processes, formulae, methods, schematics, technology, know-how, computer software programs and applications, and (iv) other tangible or intangible proprietary or confidential information and materials; - (o) "Jones" means Star Jones, an individual. - (p) "knowledge" means (i) with respect to an individual, that such individual is actually aware of the relevant fact and (ii) with respect to any person, that any officer of such person is actually aware of the relevant fact; - (q) "Merger Cash Consideration" means Three Million Four Hundred Fifty Thousand and 00/100 Dollars (\$3,450,000); - (r) "Merger Consideration" shall mean the Merger Share Consideration, plus the Merger Option Consideration, plus the Merger Cash Consideration, plus the Seller Note; - (s) "Merger Option Consideration" is defined in Section 2.2. - (t) "NASDAQ" shall mean the NASDAQ OMX trading market; - (u) "NAPW Material Adverse Effect" means any change, effect, event, occurrence or state of facts that, individually or in the aggregate, is, or would reasonably expected to be, (x) materially adverse to the assets, properties, business, prospects or financial condition or results of operations of NAPW, but shall not include an effect arising from facts, circumstances, events or changes, (a) generally affecting the economy or the financial or securities markets in the United States or elsewhere in the world, including governmental, regulatory, social or political conditions or developments (including any outbreak or escalation of hostilities or acts of war, whether or not pursuant to the declaration of a national emergency or war, or acts of terrorism), earthquakes, hurricanes, tsunamis, tornadoes, floods, mudslides, wild fires or other natural disasters, weather conditions and other force majeure events in the United States or any other country or region in the world or changes in interest rates, but, in each case, only to the extent such matters do not have a disproportionate impact on NAPW as compared to other participants in their industries or (b) to the extent resulting from (i) the announcement of, or compliance with, this Agreement or the announcement of the transactions of the state of the participants in their industries or (b) to the extent resulting from (i) the announcement of, or compliance with, this Agreement or the announcement of the transactions of the transaction
+- (m) "Information Statement" means the Schedule 14C information statement to be prepared and filed by the Company with the SEC with respect to the PDN Stockholder Approval Matters. - (n) "Intellectual Property" means (i) patents, trademarks, service marks, trade names, domain names, copyrights, designs and trade secrets, (ii) applications for and registrations of such patents, trademarks, service marks, trade names, domain names, copyrights and designs, (iii) processes, formulae, methods, schematics, technology, know-how, computer software programs and applications, and (iv) other tangible or intangible proprietary or confidential information and materials; - (o) "Jones" means Star Jones, an individual. - (p) "knowledge" means (i) with respect to an individual, that such individual is actually aware of the relevant fact and (ii) with respect to any person, that any officer of such person is actually aware of the relevant fact; - (q) "Merger Cash Consideration" means Three Million Four Hundred Fifty Thousand and 00/100 Dollars (\$3,450,000); - (r) "Merger Consideration" shall mean the Merger Share Consideration, plus the Merger Option Consideration, plus the Merger Cash Consideration, plus the Seller Note; - (s) "Merger Option Consideration" is defined in Section 2.2. - (t) "NASDAQ" shall mean the NASDAQ OMX trading market; - (u) "NAPW Material Adverse Effect" means any change, effect, event, occurrence or state of facts that, individually or in the aggregate, is, or would reasonably expected to be, (x) materially adverse to the assets, properties, business, prospects or financial condition or results of operations of NAPW, but shall not include an effect arising from facts, circumstances, events or changes, (a) generally affecting the economy or the financial or securities markets in the United States or elsewhere in the world, including governmental, regulatory, social or political conditions or developments (including any outbreak or escalation of hostilities or acts of war, whether or not pursuant to the declaration of a national emergency or war, or acts of terrorism), earthquakes, hurricanes, tsunamis, tornadoes, floods, mudslides, wild fires or other natural disasters, weather conditions and other force majeure events in the United States or any other country or region in the world or changes in interest rates, but, in each case, only to the extent such matters do not have a disproportionate impact on NAPW as compared to other participants in their industries or (b) to the extent resulting from (i) the announcement of, or compliance with, this Agreement or the announcement of the transactions of the transactions contained in Section 7.3(a) with respect thereto), (ii) changes in applicable Law or GAAP or interpretation thereof by a third party, (iii) the failure, in and of itself, of NAPW to meet any expected or projected financial or operating performance target, but not any underlying cause of such failure (it being understood that the cause of any such failure may be deemed to constitute, in and of itself, a